 The hikes cover a really large range of difficulties and this is an experience to truly surround yourself with nothing but trees and rivers.
 You can literally walk here from the door of Sant Moritz's apartments.

-It’s also a great place to take up bird watching, one the easiest and most popular things to do in Andorra.
+It’s also a great place to take up bird watching, one the easiest and most popular activities.